KyleCoblentz/DisruptiveSelectionModels/PrePrintCode.md

-Folder containing the Mathematica code associated with Preprint on BioRxiv -- Coblentz 2017 -- Nonlinear functional responses and ecological pleiotropy alter the strength of disruptive selection in consumers
+Mathematica code associated with bioRxiv preprint Coblentz 2017 -- Nonlinear functional responses and ecological pleiotropy alter the strength of disruptive selection in consumers